 Student Open Circles is supported by the generosity of donors, local community partners, and grants.
 Every contribution makes a difference.
 Become a Donor

-Funding for our Community Volunteer Circles program is provided by The Edith H. Turner Foundation Fund and the Pandemic Response Fund of the Hamilton Community Foundation.
+Funding for our Community Volunteer Circles program is provided by The Edith H. Turner Foundation Fund of the Hamilton Community Foundation.

 Recognizing the need for inclusive, non-sectarian spaces for students to engage in spiritual exploration and service, Hamilton Mennonite Church has financially supported Student Open Circles from our inception.